Vilhjalmur Stefansson

 Vilhjalmur Stefansson (November 3, 1879 – August 26, 1962) was an Arctic explorer and ethnologist.
 He was born in Manitoba, Canada.

-Early life
+Early life and education

 Stefansson, born William Stephenson, was born at Arnes, Manitoba, Canada, in 1879.
 His parents had emigrated from Iceland to Manitoba two years earlier.
 After losing two children during a period of devastating flooding, the family moved to Dakota Territory in 1880 and homesteaded a mile southwest of the village of Mountain in Thingvalla Township of Pembina County.

 He was educated at the universities of North Dakota and of Iowa (A.B., 1903).
-During his college years, in 1899, he changed his name, for unknown reasons, to Vilhjalmur Stefansson.
+During his college years, in 1899, he changed his name to Vilhjalmur Stefansson.
 He studied anthropology at the graduate school of Harvard University, where for two years he was an instructor.

 Early explorations

 In 1904 and 1905, Stefansson did archaeological research in Iceland.
 Recruited by Ejnar Mikkelsen and Ernest de Koven Leffingwell for their Anglo-American Polar Expedition, he lived with the Inuit of the Mackenzie River Delta during the winter of 1906–1907, returning alone across country via the Porcupine and Yukon rivers.

 Under the auspices of the American Museum of Natural History in New York City, he and Dr. Rudolph Martin Anderson undertook the ethnological survey of the central Arctic coasts of the shores of North America from 1908 to 1912.

 In 1908, Stefansson made a decision that would affect the rest of his time in Alaska: he hired Natkusiak, an Inuk guide, who would remain with him as his primary guide for the rest of his Alaska expeditions.
 At the time he met Natkusiak, the Inuk guide was working for Capt.
 George B. Leavitt, a Massachusetts whaling ship captain and friend of Stefansson's who sometimes brought him replenishments of supplies from the American Museum of Natural History.